cardano-foundation/CIPs/CIP-plutus-modules/README.md

 secondary goal is thus to define a module system which permits this, by supporting cross-language calls.

-Note that Plinth already enjoys a module system, namely the Haskell module system.
-This already enables Plinth code to be distributed across several modules, or put into libraries and shared.
+Note that many languages targetting UPLC already support modules.
+In particular, Plinth already enjoys a module system, namely the Haskell module system.
+This already enables code to be distributed across several modules, or put into libraries and shared.
 Indeed this is already heavily used: the DJED code base distributes Plinth code across 24 files, of which only 4 contain top-level contracts, and the others provide supporting code of one sort or another.
-Thus the software engineering benefits of a module system are already available; other languages compiled to UPLC could provide a module system in a similar way.
-The *disadvantage* of this approach is that all the Plinth code is put together into one script, which can easily exceed the size limit.
+Thus the software engineering benefits of a module system are already available.
+The *disadvantage* of this approach is that all the code is combined into one script, which can easily exceed the size limit as a result.
 Indeed, the DJED code base also contains an implementation of insertion sort in Plinth, with a comment that a quadratic algorithm is used because its code is smaller than, for example, QuickSort.
-There is no clearer way to indicate why the overall size limit must be lifted.
+There is no clearer way to indicate why the overall limit on code size must be lifted.

 ### The Situation on Ethereum